 Go to class group/s: 25

-To feel comfortable in this course, students should be familiar with differential calculus and linear algebra.
+To feel comfortable in this course, students should be familiar with basic differential calculus and linear algebra.

-This course covers advanced topics in Real Mathematical Analysis and Linear Algebra.
-Emphasis is given to the methodological approach, with focus on theorems, proofs, and reasoning.
+This course covers advanced topics in Linear Algebra.
+Emphasis is given to mathematical reasoning.

 - Face-to-face lectures

 - Individual assignments